 Against theft and hacking

 Another benefit of knowing different ways to open hotel doors without keys is that it can help protect against theft and hacking.
-In recent years, there have been numerous instances where guests at big hotels had their credit card information stolen from intelligent electronic locks by hackers using devices that can tap into their systems remotely.
+In recent years, numerous guests at big hotels had their credit card information stolen from intelligent electronic locks by hackers using devices that can tap into their systems remotely.

-These are rare but do happen, so it’s always good to be prepared yourself.
+These are rare but happen, so it’s always good to be prepared.

 For more information please hotel key card hack, please read this article: Hotel Key Card Hack: How Does It Work and How to Avoid?